FlawCon/2019.flawcon.xyz/coc/index.md

 Conference staff can be identified as they'll be wearing branded clothing and/or badges.

 Conference organisers will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
-We value your attendance, After all, without attendees the conference would not be happening.
+We value your attendance, after all, without attendees the conference would not be happening.

 We expect participants to follow these rules at conference and workshop venues, conference-related social events, and any online platform under control of the conference.